VeriBlock/b/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- This issue tracker is only for technical issues related to Bitcoinsq Core.

-General bitcoinsq questions and/or support requests are best directed to the VeriBlock team at https://discord.gg/wJZEjry
+General btcsq questions and/or support requests are best directed to the VeriBlock team at https://discord.gg/wJZEjry

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue! -->